 Refrigerator Storage

-- Store in airtight containers.
+- Store cowboy soup in an airtight container.

 Freezing Cowboy Soup

-- Use freezer-safe containers or bags.
+- Use freezer-safe containers or bags, labeling and dating them.

-- Can be frozen for up to 3 months.
+- Cowboy soup can be frozen for up to 3 months.

 Reheating Cowboy Soup

-- Oven: Preheat oven to 350°F (175°C) and place soup in an oven-safe dish covered with foil until heated through.
+- Oven: Preheat oven to 350°F (175°C), place soup in an oven-safe dish, cover with foil, and heat for about 20 minutes.

 Frequently Asked Questions

-Can I make Cowboy Soup in a slow cooker?
+Can I make cowboy soup in a slow cooker?

-How do I customize my Cowboy Soup?
+How do I customize my cowboy soup?

 Final Thoughts